Juchar/color-picker-field/vaadin-directory-description.md

 ```

 ## Credits
-Huge thanks also goes to the developers of [Choma.js](https://github.com/gka/chroma.js) that is used for the internal color handling, released under the [BSD license](http://opensource.org/licenses/BSD-3-Clause).
+Huge credits also go to the developers of [TinyColor](https://github.com/bgrins/TinyColor) that is used for the internal color handling, released under the [MIT license](https://opensource.org/licenses/MIT).

 ## License
 Apache License 2.0